- Eating a well-balanced diet is health promoting

 - Eat a high-fiber diet that includes plenty of fruits, vegetables, beans, whole grains, and nuts

-- Limit saturated fat by eating mostly plant–based foods, choosing low–fat dairy products, and selecting lean meats
+- Limit saturated fat by eating mostly plant–based proteins, choosing low–fat dairy products, and selecting lean meats

 - Eat more sources of omega–3 fats such as fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds